NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/overview.rst

    :figclass: align-center
    :width: 800

-   Distribution of number of buildings by municipality.
+   Distribution of the number of buildings by municipality.

 .. _fig-distBuiltYear: